 Kidtown is for children 6 weeks old through 5th grade and takes place during our Gatherings each week.

-Babies 6 weeks - toddlers have a quiet and safe place to play and learn in our upstairs nursery.
-Rooms are divided and labeled according the child's age and level of development.
+Babies-Toddlers have a quiet and safe place to play and learn in our upstairs nursery.
+Rooms are divided and labeled according to the child's age and level of development.
 There is also a private nursing room and bathroom with a changing table available upstairs.

 Children that are potty trained and between 3 years old and 5th grade, will get to play, build friendships, and learn about Jesus in our Kidtown building.
 After our initial play time with other children and Kidtown volunteers, we gather as a large group to sing and learn about Jesus using the same passages of scripture that mom and dad are learning from in the Gathering.
-Next, we divide into age specific small groups where teachers will help lead a discussion on the lesson with the goal of helping kids apply the truth to their lives.
-At pick up, parents will always need to provide the matching identification sticker that they received at check-in.
-Once parents present their child’s sticker, a Kidtown leader will match the parent’s sticker with the child’s and give the parent a Homelink.
-Homelinks are written by Kidtown staff and provide a summary of the lesson your child learned that morning.
-Included are questions that you can ask your child about the lesson and a scripture memory verse for the family to work on each week.
-If parents miss Gatherings or misplace their Homelinks, they can find them here.
+Next, we divide into age specific small groups where teachers will lead a discussion on the lesson with the goal of helping kids apply the truth to their lives.

 FREQUENTLY ASKED QUESTIONS: